 3. Collect wild flowers – although we are having ‘normal bouquets’, some of the flowers around the venue will be wild.

-4. Finish knife for cutting cake – Flint has made a knife from scratch.
+4. Finish knife for cutting cake – Adam has made a knife from scratch.
 It started as some sort of petal pole and I think he heated and hammered it then sharpened it.
 He’s also made a handle for it.
 It looks great but isn’t quite finished and I’ll upload a photo once its done

-5. Dry petals for confetti – for the last 2 years I have been collecting petals from wild flowers I have picked or from all the (haha yeah!) bouquets of flowers Flint gets me!
+5. Dry petals for confetti – for the last 2 years I have been collecting petals from wild flowers I have picked or from all the (haha yeah!) bouquets of flowers Adam gets me!

-7. Varnish paddle – last summer Flint made a paddle and took it out with him to Sweden (which is why it looks a bit battered!).
+7. Varnish paddle – last summer Adam made a paddle and took it out with him to Sweden (which is why it looks a bit battered!).
 We’re gonna use this is a bit of a guest book and ask people to sign it 🙂 He burned the picture of the otter into the front which is very cute.
 We saw one our Sweden trip.

 8. Finish card log – this is amazing!
-It’s a hollowed out bit of a tree trunk with a lid to use as a post box 🙂 Flint has also carved some birds for the front!!
+It’s a hollowed out bit of a tree trunk with a lid to use as a post box 🙂 Adam has also carved some birds for the front!!

 So, in conclusion – on balance I think it’s quite a natural and bushcrafty (new word maybe) wedding.

-However, It’s perhaps not very manly considering everyone has floral mismatched China and tea out of a teapot, there’s a lot of pink, and I’ve embarrassed Flint with lots of photos of him as a teeny tiny boy!!!
+However, It’s perhaps not very manly considering everyone has floral mismatched China and tea out of a teapot, there’s a lot of pink, and I’ve embarrassed Adam with lots of photos of him as a teeny tiny boy!!!
 Mwuhahaha!!
 Oh well, what does he expect???!!